sflavelle/writing/JevilxReader Stories/Parts/2 - A Human in Monster Clothing/Chapters/4 - Not/chat.md

 "Okay, but SOUL vessels are magic based.
 And she clearly has magic, but there's no way a human soul can power something like that."

 Alphys suddenly gasped.
 "W-which is why you bonded with her!" she realised.
-"Her construct was formed in such a way that you shared your magic with her!"
+"Her magical construct was formed in such a way that you shared your magic with her!"

 "What?"
 Undyne shot a glance at the scientist.
 "But that *can't* be possible, it's unheard of.
 Surely the magic required to sustain an entirely separate body, casting its own magic would be..."
 Her good eye widened, and she focused again on you and Jevil, as you shifted in your sleep.